 Music Therapy Faculty

-Krystal offers in person and remote sessions on Tuesdays from 3-8pm and Wednesdays from 3-8pm.
+Krystal offers in-person sessions on Tuesdays from 5-7:30pm and Wednesdays from 5:15-8pm.

 Krystal uses they/them and she/her pronouns and identifies as queer.
 They grew up in Hillsborough County, New Hampshire, right in the middle of the woods.
 She holds a Bachelor of Music in Music Therapy degree with a minor in Psychology from Berklee College of Music, from which she graduated in 2013.
 Krystal also holds a Master of Social Work degree from the University of New Hampshire as of 2023, with a focus on systems-level work and suicide prevention.